dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 Some manufacturers practice an addition of 1, others not like Enless and it is difficult to make a common rule
 - RSSI is divided by 2
 - Enless is using function code 3
-- For nodes, define numbers over 20 so you can use the standard emonhub configuration for electricity monitoring without modifcation
+- For nodes, define numbers over 20 so you can use the standard emonhub configuration for electricity monitoring without modification